 The peaks of Kauai's Nā Pali Coast State Park could be plucked straight from Avatar.
 They loom 4,000 feet over the sand, circled by sea birds and stalked by the tide.
 Flood damage has forced great swathes of the park to close over recent months, but restoration works are well underway, and it will reopen again as soon as it's safe.

-The park can be explored via the Kalalau Trail, an 11-mile track hugging the coast, with the Kalalau Beach its dazzling finale.
+The park can be explored via the Kalalau Trail, an 11-mile track hugging the coast, with Kalalau Beach its dazzling finale.
 For now, though, the coastal drama can be taken in by boat, or by helicopter if you've a head for heights.

-You can swim, sail or scuba dive within its expanse – and its waters were designated an Underwater Park in 1994, so it's worth discovering what lies beneath the surface.
+The best way to see this park, with its glossy lakes and fir-tree-covered banks, is from the water.
+You can swim, sail or scuba dive within its expanse.
+Its waters were designated an Underwater Park in 1994, so it's worth discovering what lies beneath the surface.

 The impossibly clear waters of Blue Spring, the largest spring along the St Johns River, are home to a large population of Florida manatees.
 From November through to March, hundreds of sea cows can be spied here, best seen from the various wooden boardwalks around the park.